 Applicants to the Graduate College at East Stroudsburg University are notified of their admission status by a letter from the vice provost and graduate dean prior to the beginning of the term of planned study.
 Typically, applicants will be notified of an admission decision within four weeks after all application materials are received.
-Admission classifications are as follows:
+Admission decisions are not subject to appeal.
+Admission decision classifications are as follows:

-- 1. Admission with Full Graduate Standing Granted to an applicant who plans to work toward a graduate degree and whose application meets admission requirements as set forth by the Graduate College and the academic department. - 2.
-Admission to Certification Program Granted to an applicant who plans to work toward a certification program and whose application meets admission requirements as set forth by the Graduate College and the academic department. - 3.
-Admission with Conditional Standing Granted to an applicant who plans to work toward a graduate degree or certification program but does not meet the academic criteria for admission with full graduate standing (e.g., overall/major quality point average, graduate test scores, etc.) or who does not have all of the other requirements (e.g., prerequisite coursework, licenses, statement of goals/letter of intent, etc.) necessary for admission with full graduate standing.
-In the admission decision letter, reasons for the Conditional Standing will be stated.

-For a student who receives Conditional Standing due to academic criteria, continuation of graduate study is dependent upon completion of nine credits of graduate course work in good academic standing (overall GPA 3.0 or higher).
-Upon completion of the nine credit hours in good academic standing, the student may request a change of admission classification from Conditional Standing to Full Standing Admission.
-The Graduate Dean will seek the recommendation of the graduate coordinator, and then make the decision for approval or disapproval.
+- 1. Admission, Pre-Candidacy (Full) Granted to an applicant who plans to work toward a graduate degree and whose application meets admission requirements as set forth by the Graduate College and the academic department. - 2.
+Admission, Certification Program Granted to an applicant who plans to work toward a certification program and whose application meets admission requirements as set forth by the Graduate College and the academic department. - 3.
+Admission, with Conditions Granted to an applicant who plans to work toward a graduate degree or certification program but does not meet the academic criteria for Admission (e.g., overall/major quality point average, graduate test scores, etc.) or who does not have all of the other requirements (e.g., prerequisite coursework, licenses, statement of goals/letter of intent, etc.) necessary for admission, pre-candidacy (full).
+In the admission decision letter, the conditions to be fulfilled are delineated.
+Upon fulfillment of the stated conditions, the student may request a change of admission classification from Admission, with Conditions to Admission, Pre-Candidacy.
+The Graduate Dean will seek the recommendation of the graduate coordinator, and then make the decision for approval or disapproval. - 4.
+Admission, Special Status Granted to an applicant who plans to enroll in graduate courses for professional development or extending learning, but does not intend to pursue a degree or certification.
+Special Status admission also may be granted to applicants who wish to explore graduate studies prior to applying to a graduate degree or certification program.
+In such cases, students must apply to the program before the completion of 12 credit hours.
+Courses completed as a Special Status (non-degree) student will not automatically be applicable toward the degree or certification program.